Is Grammarly Premium Worth It?

-Grammarly’s plagiarism detector is another smart function.
+Grammarly’s plagiarism detection is another smart feature.
 It’s especially helpful if your writing academic papers or reviewing someone else’s.
 Since this is a Grammarly Premium review, I have to be honest.

 The plagiarism checker is not the most accurate feature.
 I think it misses a whole lot.
 I still use Copyscape.
 But for many, this checker is a favorite.

 Do you know when to use a semicolon versus a comma?
-Don’t sweat it, because Grammarly will sort it all out for you.
+Don’t sweat it, because Grammarly will help you find and fix all your punctuation errors.
 My personal favorite is the missing comma after an introductory clause.

 Example: When she tried to open the window the latch fell off.